mopemope/meghanada-emacs/README.md

 `meghanada-mode` require [meghanada-server][] and JDK (not JRE).
 [meghanada-server][] provides an interface to `meghanada-mode`.
 It uses a simple protocol based on S-expressions.
-This server, written in java, requires the following packages to be installed on your system:
+This server, written in Java, requires the following packages to be installed on your system:

 * JDK 1.8 or later

 The Meghanada architecture is almost the same as `ensime`.
-It is client server model.
+It is a client-server model.

 Meghanada updates any information when saving and compile the java file.